uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/drawing-lines-and-circles.md

 The above three lines are easy to draw as they are horizontal, vertical and diagonal.

-{image file-path="img/chapters/grid-20x20-answer-1.png" alt="Answer for previous question on grid"}
+{interactive slug="pixel-grid" type="iframe" parameters="eg=s3l&noedit"}

 {panel end}

-Drawing a horizontal, vertical or diagonal line like the ones above is easy; it's the ones at different angles that require some calculation.
+Drawing a horizontal, vertical or 45 degree line like the ones above is easy; it's the ones at different angles that require some calculation.

 Without using a ruler, can you draw a straight line from A to B on the following grid by colouring in pixels?